SevenShepherd/SevenShepherd.github.io/about.markdown

 <!-- Hello and welcome, My name is... my name does not matter, but my philosophy is known as [autodidacticism](https://en.wikipedia.org/wiki/Autodidacticism).
 To some, I am known as [SevenShepherd](https://twitter.com/SevenShepherd).
 Please feel free to look around, read articles, or contact me below.  -->

-Hello and welcome, I am [SevenShepherd](https://twitter.com/SevenShepherd).
-I created this blog as a temporary site while my ministry is being built.
+Hello and welcome, I am [SevenShepherd](https://twitter.com/SevenShepherd) and I am a computer programmer who likes to teach people [how to learn](https://en.wikipedia.org/wiki/Autodidacticism).
+I created this blog as a temporary site while my main website is being built.
 Please feel free to look around, read articles, or contact me below.

 <!-- !!!
 In the year 2016, I undertook the task of architecting a bespoke, Python-based Christian ministry, specifically tailored for the Twitter platform, incorporating meticulous programming and automation.
 This endeavor has been marked by resounding success, running continuously since its inception and facilitated by a purpose-built raspberry pi single-board computer.
 I extend a cordial invitation to visit @SevenShepherd and witness firsthand the thriving outcome of this technological feat.  -->